youmahmy/security-automation-portfolio/README.md

 # security-automation-portfolio
-A collection of scripts for enterprise security operations by Youcef Mahmoudi.
+A collection of projects and scripts for enterprise security operations by Youcef Mahmoudi.

 ---
 # Introduction